cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-15-can-play.md

 # Can Play Query

 When a player makes a move, they send a transaction.
 This transaction can succeed or fail for several reasons.
 For example, a transaction could represent an invalid move.
 It is helpful if the player can make sure that a move is valid.
-For this, you need to create a way for the player to hit the rules' `Move` function without changing the blockchain's state.
+For this you need to create a way for the player to hit the rules' `Move` function without changing the blockchain's state.
 Here queries come in handy.
 Queries are evaluated in memory.

 ## New information